davidroyer/nuxt-bootstrap-template/DevNotes.md

 Since `fetch` has been modified to basically serve a new purpose, the way you used it before to update the state on a route should now happen in middleware.

+## nuxt-social-meta Module

+- Docs/articles seem are wrong.
+I don't believe `img` cannot be a relative URL but needs to be the full URL.